-In the ESB's final advice it set out that a JSR would facilitate the procurement of any required reserves additional beyond the market reliability standard that jurisdictions consider necessary, in a manner that is targeted and least distortionary to current market arrangements.
+In the ESB's final P2025 advice it set out that a JSR would facilitate the procurement of any required reserves additional beyond the market reliability standard that jurisdictions consider necessary, in a manner that is targeted and least distortionary to current market arrangements.
 The jurisdiction would be responsible for determining the level of reserve that it considers appropriate and for establishing the reserve.
 The JSR would then become part of AEMO's RERT portfolio and would be activated as needed.
 Costs of the reserve, once activated, would be recovered in a manner consistent with the existing cost recovery arrangement for the current RERT.
 The fixed purchase and establishment costs of the strategic reserves would be met by the jurisdictions seeking the reserves.
 The ESB noted that the JSR would be implemented through a rule change process, allowing for consultation with stakeholders on the final design.

 The ESB recommended this approach because it provided jurisdictions with immediate access to choose their own level of out-of-market reserves, which they consider would best address their reliability concerns.
 For instance, jurisdictions may be concerned about the adequacy of the emergency backup resources to address current and emerging risks in their region.
-The other key reason for the JSR approach was that it could address jurisdictions' concerns about reliability in the short-term, while allowing the more enduring proposed changes to the reliability framework to be progressed, including the Reliability Panel's review of the reliability standard and settings and the work on the capacity mechanism.
+The other key reason for the JSR approach was that it could address jurisdictions' concerns about reliability in the short-term, while allowing the more enduring proposed changes to the reliability framework to be

-&lt;sup>1 Post-2025 Final Report, ESB, July 2021, (p.19), Recommendation 1(a)(i).
+Post-2025 Final Report, ESB, July 2021, (p.19), Recommendation 1(a)(i).